phillbush/xnotify/README.md

 The argument for the `-g` option has the form `[WIDTHxHEIGHT][{+-}XPOS{+-}YPOS]`.
 Parts between square brackets are optional.
 `{+-}` means to chose either `+` or `-`.

+See the [manual](https://github.com/phillbush/xnotify/wiki) for more information on how xnotify works.